Between Randomness and Arbitrariness: Some Lessons for Reliable Machine Learning at Scale: Experimental Details and Additional Results

 where the domain of $\theta$ is $\{ 0, 1, \dots, K-1\}$.
 Therefore the number of state is $K$.
 Since $\sum_i x_i = 0$, it is clear to see that the stationary distribution of $\theta$ is a uniform distribution.
 We define the proposal distribution to be the following

 and $p(0,1)=p(K-1,K-2)=\frac{1}{2}$.

 We set the hyperparameter error $\epsilon$ in AustereMH to be 0.01 and $\delta$ in MHminibatch to be 5, following the setting in their original papers \cite{korattikara2014austerity, seita2016efficient}.
 We set batch size $m$ in both methods to be 30.
 We find that AustereMH and MHminibatch are both inexact on this example and the error increases as we increase $K$.
 Thus we empirically verify the statement in Theorem \ref{statement:counterexample}.
 Besides the density estimate comparison on $K=200$ shown in Figure \ref{fig:counter-example}b, we additionally report the estimate results on other values of $K$ in Figure \ref{app:fig:density}.
-We see that the results are similar, all showing that \methodname{} and standard MH can give accurate estimate whereas inexact methods are seriously wrong.
+We see that the results are similar, all showing that \methodname{} and standard MH can give accurate estimate whereas inexact methods are seriously wrong.\looseness=-1

 \paragraph{Robust Linear Regression} We further tested AustereMH on robust linear regression in Section~\ref{sec:rlr} with $N=5000$.
 We computed the MSE between estimated and true parameters.
 MH, TunaMH and AustereMH obtained MSE 0.149, 0.15 and 1.19 respectively, indicating inexact method error can be large on typical problems.